Suspect arrested after breaking into Colorado Supreme Court building | Law-Order

 Suspect arrested after breaking into Colorado Supreme Court building

-A suspect was arrested early on Tuesday after breaking into the Colorado Supreme Court building in Denver and opening fire at responding police officers, local media reported, citing authorities.
-Shortly after 1 a.m. local time, police officers were called to the Ralph L.
+A man was arrested on Tuesday after police said he broke into the Colorado Supreme Court building in Denver with a handgun and set a fire in a stairwell.

-A suspect was arrested early on Tuesday after breaking into the Colorado Supreme Court building in Denver and opening fire at responding police officers, local media reported, citing authorities.
+A man was arrested on Tuesday after police said he broke into the Colorado Supreme Court building in Denver with a handgun and set a fire in a stairwell.
+Police arrested Brandon Olsen, 44, on charges of arson, robbery and burglary, saying he had fled the scene of a car crash shortly after 1 a.m. before shooting out a window of the Ralph L. Carr Colorado Judicial Center in downtown Denver and breaking in.

-Shortly after 1 a.m. local time, police officers were called to the Ralph L. Carr Colorado Judicial Center in downtown Denver.
-Inside, they found a suspect who then opened fire at them, a spokesperson with the Denver Police Department told local ABC news affiliate Denver 7.
-Responding officers did not fire back.
-The suspect, who was not identified, was taken into custody some two hours after officers arrived at the scene, the news station reported.

-The Denver Police Department did not immediately respond to requests for comment.
-The suspect's motive for the break-in was unclear.
+The motive for the break-in was unclear, and police redacted the portions of a police report recounting an interview Olsen gave to investigators after his arrest.
 The Colorado Supreme Court has been the center of a legal battle which has garnered national attention after it disqualified former President Donald Trump from the state's Republican primary ballot for his role in the Jan.
 6, 2021, attack on the U.S. Capitol by his supporters.

 The court ruled that Trump was barred by a U.S. constitutional provision that prohibits anyone who "engaged in insurrection or rebellion" from holding public office.
 Last week, the Colorado Republican Party asked the U.S. Supreme Court to intervene in the case.
 Authorities have said nothing about any possible connection between the break-in and the Trump case.